ctp-archive/data-journalism/modules/liberating-data/_posts/2022-03-01-hands-on-tracking-covid.md

 ---
-title: Hands-on - Tracking COVID by state
+title: Tracking COVID by state
 ---

 # Hands-on - Tracking COVID by state

+***Total suggested time: 60 minutes***

-## The scenario
+## Lecture: The scenario

+*Total suggested time: 1-2 minutes*

+> **For instructors:** Read or provide students with the following scenario as a preface to the following hands-on group exercise.

 With COVID-19 on the rise, your statewide news organization has decided to build a **system** for tracking cases and other data provided by state officials online.